Department of Curriculum and Instruction

 Graduate Education/Special Education

-1. Master of Education in special education; and
+1. Master of Education in special education

 Persons interested in doctoral work in the College of Education, Health and Human Sciences should apply to the program through the College of Graduate Studies.
-Admission requirements for the doctoral program include:
+Admission requirements for the doctoral program include

 1. a minimum grade-point average of 3.0 in undergraduate preparation,